-These processes are validated and completed by reserving internal control procedures implemented since the last eight years.
-The main procedures address the relevance of the actuarial ultimate loss estimation, the validation of new reserving methods, the verification of their appropriate application and the actuarial segmentation homogeneity.
+These processes are completed by reserving internal control procedures implemented since the last eight years.
+The main procedures address the relevance of the actuarial ultimate loss estimation, the validation of new reserving methods and their implementation as well as the actuarial segmentation homogeneity.